top of page

 The surgeon makes a small incision at the base of your neck to access the thyroid.
 They carefully remove the affected tissue, sometimes including nearby lymph nodes if cancer has spread.

 After surgery, you’ll spend a few hours in recovery.
 Nurses will monitor your breathing, pain, and vital signs.
 You might feel a sore throat or neck stiffness, which is normal.
 My surgeon liked to insert a drain tube into the neck and have patients stay at the surgery center overnight.
-Early the next morning they removed the drain and had me out the door by 6am.
+Early the next morning, they removed the drain and had me out the door by 6 am.

 Recovery and Life After Surgery